 - what other medical complications do you have because of the paralysis?
 I USED to have rods on either side of my spine.
 They often caused pain, but THEY BROKE and may or may not have caused a horrible infection in my spine that I had treated in early 2012.
 WE also had to remove the rods, which is how we found the nasty thing.
-I got to shoot up twice a day though. . . with antibiotics.
+That lead to weeks of misery, I got to shoot up twice a day though. . . with antibiotics.
 In a PICC line.
-That was boat loads of fun!
+That was boat loads of fun, even a year later!
 I can also easily get a pressure sore (bed sore) and my bladder often just up and decides to have a mind of it’s own.
 I can’t feel it ya know.

 - How did you meet “the man”?
 We met online.
 I lived in Shiner.
 He loves Shiner beer.
 You do the math.